torvalds/linux/Documentation/virt/kvm/api.rst

 service in order to allow it to be handled in the kernel.
 The argument struct gives the name of the service, which must be the name of a service that has a kernel-side implementation.
-If the token value is non-zero, it will be associated with that service, and subsequent RTAS calls by the guest specifying that token will be handled by the kernel.
+If the token value is analn-zero, it will be associated with that service, and subsequent RTAS calls by the guest specifying that token will be handled by the kernel.
 If the token value is 0, then any token associated with the service will be forgotten, and subsequent RTAS